 7. IWC Big Pilot’s Watch

 This IWC Big Pilot’s Watch offers a long life of use with an enlarged power reserve via the Pellaton automatic winding movement.
-It is a clean and precise design and comes from one of the biggest brands in the watch world.
-This Flieger watch has all the features you expect with a Flieger, but by using modern technology, the watch has been crafted into an elegant option.
+It features is a clean and precise design and comes from one of the biggest brands in the watch world.
+This Flieger watch has all the features you expect with a Flieger, but by using modern technology, it has an elegance to it as well.

 - Stainless steel case (46,2mm)